manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 Best practices:

 * Use the full name of the Act (e.g. Reserves Act 1977), not abbreviations like "RA77".
-* Each spatial extent should be associated with one act.
-That is, if an area is associated with different legislative acts, each area with a different legislative act should have its own spatial extents.
+* Each spatial extent should correspond to a single legislative act.
+If multiple acts apply, separate spatial features should be created for each.

-Examples of common legislative action can be found in the below section
+Examples of common protected area related legislation can be found in the below section

 <br>